nidhaldring/Armadillo/README.md

-Armadillo  is a minimalist ide for both java and c
-Armadillo provides the following features :
+Armadillo  is a minimalist ide for both java and c it comes with the following features

 <ul>
   <li>Smart syntax highlighter</li>
   <li>Auto-Indentation and code formatting</li>